 The competition is for students currently enrolled in school.
 Executive or evening program formats are eligible in the next competition season following their graduation if they did not graduate on a traditional (month of May or June) graduation schedule.

-Exceptions will be made for students who both wrote their business plans for academic credit and graduated during the preceding summer and for students from universities south of the equator not having a traditional (month of May or June) graduation time frame.
+Exceptions will be made for students who both wrote their business plans for academic credit and graduated during the preceding summer and for students from universities or programs not having a traditional (month of May or June) graduation timeframe.

 University Sponsorship and Faculty Advisor Involvement

 Team submissions must be prepared under faculty supervision.
 Ideally, submissions will be prepared for credit in a regularly scheduled course or as an independent study.
 All content of team submissions must represent the original work of members of the team.
-Faculty advisors with a participating team strongly encouraged to attend NVC.
+Faculty advisors are required to register with the event.

 Bids to New Venture Championship must be accepted by a team’s faculty advisor.
 The faculty advisor must, on behalf of the sponsoring university, attest to the eligibility of team, their adherence to the rules and guidelines and acknowledge potential penalties for violations and infractions.